davidunga/infotheo/README.md

 ## InfoTheo
 Python implementations of Information Bottleneck with Side Information (Chechik & Tishby), + basic information theory functionalities.

-Information Bottleneck with Side Information is an extension of Information Bottleneck (Tishby, Pereira, & Bialek) . <br>
+Information Bottleneck with Side Information is an extension of Information Bottleneck method (Tishby, Pereira, & Bialek). <br>
 Given a random variable $X$ and target variables $Y_1$ & $Y_2$, with known joint distributions $P(X,Y_1)$ & $P(X,Y_2)$,
 Information Bottleneck with Side Information aims to map $X$ to a compressed varibale $T$, while retaining information about $Y_1$, and minimizing information about $Y_2$.
 Formally, minimizing the cost: